I write books, I read books, I publish books, I review books. It's all about books.

 Despite that, I’d recommend this book to anyone, but especially to my fellow female writers.
 It is fun to imagine yourself reflected in the personality of these trailblazers.

-👍The Fifth Risk - DEVOURED
+👍The Fifth Risk by Michael Lewis - DEVOURED

 I particularly enjoyed The Big Short, Boomerang, and Moneyball.
 His books tend to be handfuls, even though they’re delightfully entertaining and as polished as any non-fiction writing out there.
 This book, The Fifth Risk, is short and, perhaps therefore, more easily digested, but I guess I wanted more.